JackEhttack/AdPatcher/README.md

 ## Potential Issues
-If after applying the tool you find yourself unable to launch the app you can revert the changes by navigating to the folder where `app.asar` is located.
+If after applying the tool you find yourself unable to launch the app you can revert the changes by navigating to the folder where `app.asar` is located and renaming the `app.asar.backup` to just `app.asar`.

 ## Compatibilities:
 The following is a list of known compatible applications: